Seattle DUI Defense Lawyer

 DUI checkpoints, which are random traffic stops, have been a controversial subject across the country for years because many people believe they are unconstitutional.
 At a checkpoint, police are able to stop drivers to see if they are driving under the influence.
 What happens next depends on the driver—in some cases, drivers are simply questioned and let go, while in others, they are tested and arrested for DUI.

 Are they effective?
 It depends on who you ask.
-Many people say drivers often know where DUI checkpoints are, and what time they start, so there’s no point in having them because people aren’t caught off guard.
+Many people say drivers often know where DUI checkpoints are and what time they start, so there’s no point in having them because people aren’t caught off guard.
 But, supporters of the practice say this is the reason why checkpoints are announced—to increase the risk of arrest and therefore deter people from driving under the influence in the first place.

 WHERE ARE DUI CHECKPOINTS LEGAL?